US Sailing is committed to fostering a fun, healthy, and safe environment for all sailor athletes.

 - The US Sailing SafeSport Program Handbook is intended to inform and provide guidance to our sailing constituents about SafeSport policies and how you and your organization can create a culture of SafeSport at home in your programs.

-Mandatory SafeSport Training is for:
+SafeSport training is MANDATORY for:

 - All trained Instructors, Instructor Trainers, and Master Instructor Trainers for US Sailing Training Programs: Small Boat, Keelboat, Powerboat (including current, candidates, and recertifying)